aiko-tanaka/Grammar-Dictionaries/README.md

 * **Donna Toki** - non-clickable external links
 * **Nihongo Kyoushi** - I used a different web scraping script here (as opposed to Nihongo no sensei), as a result some of the entries might have missing examples sentences, but whatever, just click the links; clickable links
 * **Nihongo no sensei** - most complete of the 5 with the best formatting; clickable links; I also suggest you download a few of shoui's chinese dicts just for this specific dict because its `意味` section is in chinese
 * **E de wakaru** - really good example sentences because most of the time they rephrase sentences so you can better understand them (my second most preferred grammar dict next to nihongo kyoushi).
-I omitted the N5 entries though.

 ## How to use